dhermes/bossylobster-blog/content/2020-04-22-threadsafe-connection-pool.md

 the event loop firing off requests.

 Motivated by `wrk`, I wanted to utilize a large-ish thread pool all sharing a connection pool.
-A shared conneciton pool enables testing of re-used TCP sockets and can generate more load since TLS negotiation can be re-used.
+A shared connection pool enables testing of re-used TCP sockets and can generate more load since TLS negotiation can be re-used.
 Using the `select` [package][4] and low-level [socket][5] objects to accomplish this task likely would've given maximal throughput but the sheer amount of work